avg-indian-coder/avg-indian-coder/README.md

-Computer science student interested in AI/ML.
+Computer science student interested in backend enginneering and AI/ML.
 A few projects that I'm proud of are pinned below.